ART 101. Introduction To Painting. 3 Credits.

 ART 241.
 Watercolor Painting.
 3 Credits.

 This course explores the basic techniques of working in the medium of watercolors.
 Exercises using transparencies and opaque techniques will be assigned.
 Slides of historical works by masters of the medium will be screened and discussed.
-Prerequisites: ART 105, ART 113, and ART 263 are recommended.
+Prerequisites: ART 105 or ART 263.

 ART 251.
 Two-Dimensional Design.
 3 Credits.